HitchSavan/file_uploader_listener/readme.md

-Tool for listening for the file appearance, automatic SFX packing and uploading to yandex disk.
+# SFX uploader

-Using methods from other project "upload_sfx_to_yadisk"
+Tool for listening for the file appearance, automatic SFX packing and uploading to yandex disk Using methods from other project "upload_sfx_to_yadisk"

-### Settings JSON example
+## Settings JSON example

     {
         "default_folder": "/folder_structure", // target folder in ya.disk (upload destination)